yearn/yearn-devdocs/docs/getting-started/products/yvaults/vault-factory.md

 4. Sign the transaction and the vault will be created
 ![](https://i.imgur.com/v2DYa4T.png)

-## Usage without UI:
+## Usage without UI

+1. Open the contract at etherscan: [0x21b1FC8A52f179757bf555346130bF27c0C2A17A](https://etherscan.io/address/0x21b1FC8A52f179757bf555346130bF27c0C2A17A#writeContract)

-1. Call `canCreateVaultPermissionlessly()` function to make sure that a vault does not already exist for the gauge you want to create
+2. Call `canCreateVaultPermissionlessly()` function to make sure that a vault does not already exist for the gauge you want to create

 ![](https://i.imgur.com/RBS2DIq.png)

-2. Call `createNewVaultsAndStrategies()` to create a new permissionless vault.
+3. Call `createNewVaultsAndStrategies()` to create a new permissionless vault.

 ![](https://i.imgur.com/2bMxjU0.png)

-3. Now your new Yearn Vault will be deployed and you can sit back while it auto-compounds your rewards into more of your Curve lp position.
+4. Now your new Yearn Vault will be deployed and you can sit back while it auto-compounds your rewards into more of your Curve lp position.